aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/format3d/_index.md

 ```

-Gets and sets the material type which is combined with the lighting properties to give the final look and feel of a shape.
+the material type which is combined with the lighting properties to give the final look and feel of a shape.
 Default value is PresetMaterialType.WarmMatte.

 **Returns:**
 int